 Using OCCT and FurMark, I tried to get a rough idea as to what temps I’d be looking at.

 Both the CPU and GPU could be nudged to the 80-85 degree C region (GPU goes a little hotter than the CPU).
-I’m guessing they have independant heatsinks, though I’ll confirm this when I disassemble the thing.
+I’m guessing they have independent heatsinks, though I’ll confirm this when I disassemble the thing.
 The fan doesn’t start really kicking up until the 80 degree mark, though at that point, it’s still much quieter than my previous MacBook Pro.

-The temps are a bit worrysome – intense games are probably going to get the thing hot, and based on previous experiences, after dust has had a couple months to accumulate I wouldn’t be surprised if either the CPU or GPU started to hit over 90 degrees.
+The temps are a bit worrisome – intense games are probably going to get the thing hot, and based on previous experiences, after dust has had a couple months to accumulate I wouldn’t be surprised if either the CPU or GPU started to hit over 90 degrees.

 Since I don’t want to be the victim of throttling or system shutdowns, when I disassemble the notebook, I’ll probably take a look at the airflow design, heatsinks & heatsink paste and see if something can be done.

 The only game I’ve tried so far has been BioWare’s MMO, SWTOR (Star Wars: The Old Republic).
 Played around for a couple minutes at the fleet station.
 TOR is known for being fairly demanding – if you browse the forums you’ll find many complaints pertaining to low fps, particularly by laptop users.
 It’s also notorious for pushing the CPU/GPU when it comes to heat output.
 Again, you’ll find many complaints about users who have systems shutting down, crashing, throttling, and restarting due to heat while playing this game.